ludwig-ai/ludwig/mkdocs/docs/user_guide.md

     ...
 ```

-The datails about the preprocessing parameters that each datatype accepts will be provided in the datatype-specific sections.
+The details about the preprocessing parameters that each datatype accepts will be provided in the datatype-specific sections.

 It is important to point out that different features within the same datatype may require different preprocessing.
 For instance a document classification model may have two text input features, one for the title of the document and one for the body.

-As the lenght of the title is much shorter than the lenght of the body, the parameter `word_length_limit` should be set to 10 for the title and 2000 for the body, but both of them share the same parameter `most_common_words` with value 10000.
+As the length of the title is much shorter than the length of the body, the parameter `word_length_limit` should be set to 10 for the title and 2000 for the body, but both of them share the same parameter `most_common_words` with value 10000.

-The way to do this is adding a `preprocessing` key inside the title `input_feature` dictionary and one in the `body` input feature dictionary contning the desired parameter and value.
+The way to do this is adding a `preprocessing` key inside the title `input_feature` dictionary and one in the `body` input feature dictionary containing the desired parameter and value.
 The model definition will look like:

 ```yaml